thibaudatl/tech-integration-training/code-correction/Assets/asset_exercise.md

-# Assets Manager 4.0
+# Assets Manager

-Let's lean about the new features of the Asset Manager
+Let's learn about the awesome features Akeneo's Asset Manager can offer.

+#### What are we doing here?
+In this workshop, we'll explore how "PXM champions" use the Akeneo Asset Manager to easily manage, enrich, transform & link their assets to products.

+#### First things first
+If you're unfamiliar with the notion of "Asset" in Akeneo, here's a [good starting point](https://help.akeneo.com/pim/serenity/articles/what-about-assets.html#a-bit-of-vocabulary)

-Here is a step by step process to create a product link rule, that will automatically link your assets to the products.
+You will find below a step by step process on how to create a product link rule, that will automatically link your assets to the products.
 This process has constraints, but used correctly, assigning products to assets can completely disapear from your workflow.

-Link of this page: https://github.com/thibaudatl/training-api/blob/master/asset_exercise.md

 # Pre-reqs
 ## Asset family